Neutron Star Eclipses as Axion Laboratories

-\textbf{Summary.} In this work, we have presented a novel method for searching for axions and ALPs based on the light-shining-through-walls concept.
+In this work, we have presented a novel method for searching for axions and ALPs based on the light-shining-through-walls concept.
 We utilized eclipsing binary systems composed of a neutron star, which is a bright source of X-rays with very high magnetic field strengths, and a companion star, through which ALPs produced via conversion in the neutron star's magnetosphere can pass during the eclipse.
 The ALPs then partially reconvert into photons in the interstellar medium on their way to Earth, and the resulting X-rays are detectable by space observatories such as XMM-Newton and NuSTAR.
-We have found that, at present, the most suitable eclipsing binary system for ALP searches is LMC X-4, for which we derived constraints at the level of $g_{a\gamma}\simeq 10^{-10}\, \text{GeV}^{-1}$, surpassing current laboratory constraints from light-shining-through-walls experiments by several orders of magnitude in $g_{a\gamma}$.
+We have found that, at present, the most suitable eclipsing binary system for ALP searches is LMC X-4, for which we derived constraints at the level of $g_{a\gamma}\simeq 10^{-10}\, \text{GeV}^{-1}$, surpassing current laboratory constraints from light-shining-through-walls experiments by one order of magnitude in $g_{a\gamma}$, for ALPs with masses below $10^{-11}$ eV.
 We have also discussed possible improvements that, in an optimal scenario, could enhance the sensitivity by more than an order of magnitude.
 Overall, in this work, we have proposed an exciting new probe that complements and extends current efforts to search for elusive, light pseudoscalar bosons.